Reyhan Karaca

-Reyhan Karaca (born 8 November 1970) is a Turkish singer.
+Reyhan Soykarcı, better known as Reyhan Karaca (born 8 November 1970) is a Turkish singer.

 Early life and education

 Karaca was born as the daughter of actor Ahmet Karaca in Harbiye, Şişli.
 She grew up in a family that was closely associated with music.
 At the age of 8, she won the Istanbul Children's Choir award.
 After attending Harbiye Primary School, she passed the exams of Istanbul Technical University Turkish Music State Conservatory, and continued her education at the Instrument-Training Department.
 Her admiration of George Michael, led her pursue a musical career in 1984.

 She completed her secondary and college education at the Istanbul Technical University.
 She received her master's degree at the Istanbul Technical University Music Department.
 After her graduation, she worked as an instructor in Istanbul Technical University State Conservatory for three years.
 She also taught music at a private high school for a year and at a private college for a year.